 Now we’re going to set up a foreign table in s-Server, which references this server object.
 The foreign table matches a table in the database whose connection we just defined.
 A foreign table essentially provides an “interface” to a table in an external database, allowing you to move data in and out of this table from within s-Server.

 To set up a foreign table in s-Server, use code along the following lines.
-As with streams and pumps, we create tables within schemas.
+As with streams and pumps, we create foreign tables within schemas.
 The code below first sets the same schema buses that we’ve been using all along.

 We do need to make sure that if we declare columns for the foreign table, that these columns have compatible types.
 For example, if you have a column defined as type DOUBLE in s-Server, it needs to correspond to a column in the foreign database table with type DOUBLE. s-Server also give you options to manage how frequently you update the database: